 - A chocolate pudding or desert: add chopped fruit, nuts or shaved chocolate for added texture and MORE nutrition.

-- Use it as a dip for sweet crackers.
+- Use it as a dip for sweet crackers and fruits.

-- Make it a little runnier with extra coconut cream for a delicious chocolate sauce for ice-cream.
+- Make it a little runnier with extra coconut cream for a delicious chocolate sauce for ice-cream or anything else you would normally use chocolate sauce for.

-- Just leave it in your fridge and scoop out and eat spoonfuls of as and when you like (my favorite method).
+- Just leave it in your fridge to scoop out and eat spoonfuls of as and when you like (my favorite method).

 - 1 X can very chilled coconut cream, all excess water drained out.